 3. Rules for bicycle use (bicycle laws) vary from location to location so be certain the rider knows and understands the rules that apply to bicycle usage in your area.
-Wearing a helmet and using lights and reflectors are two examples of rules which may exist and which make sense as rider safety precautions at all times and in all locations.
+Wearing a helmet and using lights and reflectors are two examples of rules which may exist and which make sense as rider safety precautions at all times.